dave-nachman/artkit/README.md

 built on top of lower-level libraries and APIs.
 If artists are excited about building their own tools, that's great, but for some, not having accessible high-level tools might be a barrier to exploring, something I experienced myself.

-My goal is to create an accessible, useful tookit for a particular subset of generative visual art, a subset particularly focused on 2D drawings and patterns.
-It provides a **declarative API** that hopefully can allow an artist to express themselves at an intent-level, it has a good pattern for **composition and abstraction**, and it has easy-to-use capabilities around **introducing randonmess** - a key element of generative art.
+My goal — still unrealized and very much a work-in-progress — is to create an accessible, useful tookit for a particular subset of generative visual art, a subset particularly focused on 2D drawings and patterns.
+It provides a **declarative API** that hopefully can allow an artist to express themselves at an intent-level, it has a good pattern for **composition and abstraction**, and it is meant to provide easy-to-use capabilities around **introducing randonmess** - a key element of generative art.

 ### Design choices